alexdreyesz/gemiknights-project/backend/README.md

-# Backend API with Authentication
+# Backend API

-This backend provides user management and authentication functionality with support for login using either email or phone number.

-## Features

-- User registration and management
-- Login with email or phone number + password
-- JWT-based authentication
-- Protected routes
-- Password hashing with bcrypt
+This is the backend API for the emergency response application.

 ## Setup